-OHS adopted 11,225 animals in 2012, setting new records for the percentage of animals saved and the number of cats adopted.
+OHS adopted 11,110 animals in 2013, setting new records for the percentage of animals saved and the number of dogs adopted.
 OHS’s adoption rate is consistently 3-4 times above the national average.
 OHS pets stay available for adoption as long as necessary (sometimes six months or more), and animals are never euthanized for space reasons.

 2012 Asilomar Report

 In addition to keeping figures on the number of animals adopted, OHS also calculates a “Save Rate” according to the nationally recognized Asilomar Standard.